This Sweet Chili Chicken Stir Fry is an all-time favorite that’s packed with veggies and popular with ad

 For the onion in this recipe, I start by cutting off both ends and cutting it in half from the top to the bottom.
 Next lay each half flat side down on a cutting board, and slice across the rounded top creating half moon slices.
 If you’re feeling diligent you can take an extra moment to cut the core out as well.

-For the carrots, I like to slice them on the bias (at a 45º angle) because they look nice, but the main idea is to keep them between 1/8″ and 1/4″ thick.
-If you cut them any thicker they tend to stay crisp during the stir frying process because the cooking time isn’t long enough for big pieces of veggies.
+For the carrots, I like to slice them on the bias (at a 45º angle) because they look nice.
+But the main idea is to keep them between 1/8″ and 1/4″ thick.
+If you cut them any thicker they tend to stay crisp during the stir frying process.
+This is because the cooking time isn’t long enough for big pieces of veggies.

 Tip: To get the most out of your broccoli, peel the tough outer layer away from the stem with a peeler.
 Then just slice up the stem like you would a carrot!
 I love the stem of broccoli because it’s a bit sweeter and milder in flavor.

-Because zucchini cooks a bit faster than all the other vegetables, I throw it in near the end of the cooking time.
-I find the simplest way to slice up zucchini is to cut off both ends, and to cut them into quarters lengthwise.
-Then just slice across the quarters to create 1/4″ thick triangles.
+Since zucchini cooks faster than the others, I throw it in near the end of the cooking time.
+I find the simplest way to slice up zucchini is to cut off both ends.
+And then cut them into quarters lengthwise.
+Finally just slice across the quarters to create 1/4″ thick triangles.

 - 1/4 cup avocado oil, or olive oil